-Do not purchase any regulated and high-risk products, such as medical supplies needed during the Coronavirus pandemic, without first ensuring the manufacturer provides you with legitimate and relevant certificates and reports.
-Otherwise, you might be in trouble down the road (high liability).
+Do not purchase any regulated products without first ensuring the manufacturer provides you with legitimate and relevant certificates and reports.
+Otherwise, you might be in trouble down the road if products are found to be unsafe or non-compliant (the importer will typically bear all the liability).

-Our team verifies your supplier’s documentation, such as a CE certificate or NIOSH certification and associated test results, to give you the peace of mind that they’re legitimate and are more likely to produce goods that conform to your requirements.
+Our team verifies your supplier’s documentation, such as a CE certificate and associated test results, to give you the peace of mind that they’re legitimate documents.

-Sofeast’s team reviews your potential supplier’s certificates & test results (for example, certificates that products conform to various safety standards required by your country) and contacts the issuer(s), in order to verify their legitimacy and suitability to fulfil your orders.
+Sofeast’s team reviews your potential supplier’s certificates & test results (for example, certificates that products conform to various safety standards required by your country) in order to verify their legitimacy.

 We follow this checklist when verifying supplier certificates:

-- Verify those documents on official websites (e.g. this website for US FDA).
-Note that, in some cases, the notified body doesn’t allow for this type of verification, so we cannot guarantee a result.
+- Verify those documents on official websites or on the certification body’s website.
+Note that, in some cases, the certificate/registration issuer doesn’t allow for this type of verification, so we cannot guarantee a result.

-- Do those registrations and approvals show the same company name & address as the business registration (if we have it)?
+- Do those registrations and approvals show the same company name & address as the business registration (if you send it to us)?

 - Look in the full test report and point to red flags, such as: